narendersaini32/simons/README.md

     JavaScript enables interactive web pages and is an essential part of web applications.

 - [Google fonts]()
-  - launched in 2010 Google Web Fonts, Google Fonts is a collection of interactive application programming interfaces that allow users to use web fonts on their website.
+  - Google Fonts is a collection of interactive application programming interfaces that allow users to use web fonts on their website.

 ## Testing